 From a Long List to Your Core Principles

-If you’ve done the exercises, you probably have a long, messy list—“adventure,” “honesty,” “connection,” “growth.”
-That’s a great start.
-The goal now is to narrow to 5–7 non-negotiable principles that truly define you.
+After these exercises you may have a long list—“adventure,” “honesty,” “connection,” “growth.”
+Narrow that list to 5–7 non-negotiable principles that define you.

-Look for patterns.
-Merge related words under one single, powerful term.
-Ask: Which word best represents this whole group?
-This moves you from quantity to quality.
+Merge similar words under one powerful term.
+Ask: Which single word best represents this group?
+This helps you move from quantity to clarity.

 Look for Clues in Your Life Path